 Rarotonga is a great pick for the ultimate family getaway or couple’s escape.
-Offering white sand beaches as far as the eye can see, an array of colourful marine life, and a rich Pacific culture.
+Offering white sand beaches as far as the eye can see, an array of colourful marine life, and a rich Pacific culture it’s no wonder it’s so popular.

 With the Cook Islands’ large increase in tourism in recent years (especially prior to COVID-19), many new Rarotonga resorts and hotels have been made available.
-As this is where you will be spending the majority of your time in the Cook Islands, it’ll pay to pick the right Rarotonga accommodation for you.
+As this is where you will be spending the majority of your time in the Cook Islands, it’ll pay to pick the right resort for you.